jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-uefi-2024-thinkpad-t470p/index.md

 ---
 title: Installing Arch Linux with UEFI 2024 on a ThinkPad T470p
 date: "2024-02-25"
-description: "I am going to walk you through installing Arch Linux with UEFI from beginning to end on a Lenovo Thinkpad T470p laptop."
+description: "I am going to walk you through installing Arch Linux with UEFI from beginning to end on a Lenovo ThinkPad T470p laptop."
 tags: ['linux']
 ---

-This is a more recent article I put together on how to install Arch linux with EUFI on a Lenovo Thinkpad T470p with secure boot disabled.
+This is a more recent article I put together on how to install Arch linux with EUFI on a Lenovo ThinkPad T470p with secure boot disabled.
 This article assumes you are using a US keyboard layout.
 You should also read the official Arch installation guide https://wiki.archlinux.org/index.php/installation_guide.

-My Thinkpad uses a NVMe (Non-Volatile Memory Express) storage interface drive.
+My ThinkPad uses a NVMe (Non-Volatile Memory Express) storage interface drive.
 I call this out because you will see my notes referencing `/dev/nvme0n1` in the notes below.

 1. Verify boot mode:
     - This is an important set when working with a UEFI system.
 Run the below command and if the directory does not exist, the system may not be booted in UEFI mode.